Indonesia: Pulau Weh [Sumatra] - March 2010

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-In Pulau Weh, most divers come to get the "big", the deep, the current.
-And me, who never does anything like the others, I have fun in a few meters of water on the beach, chasing small animals.
+At Pulau Weh, most divers come to look for the "big one", the deep ones, the current.
+And me, who never does anything like the others, I have a lot of fun in a few meters of water at the edge of the beach, looking for small animals.

-Welcome to the house-reef of the centre.
-Lumba Lumba, on Gapang Beach, Pulau Weh (Banda Aceh, Sumatra).
+Welcome to the house-reef of the center Lumba Lumba, on Gapang Beach, Pulau Weh (Banda Aceh, Sumatra).

-Among the usual small tropical underwater creatures, two new ones for me: one lacy scorpion-fish, purple rhinopias with delicate lace (more famously nicknamed Larry by local divers), and a shy little mimic octopus, unearthed by the incredible Aris, one of our Indonesian guides.
+Among the usual small tropical underwater creatures, two new ones for me: one lacy scorpion-fish, purple rhinopias with delicate lace (more famously nicknamed Larry by local divers), and a shy little mimic octopusThis is the place where the incredible Aris, one of our Indonesian guides, found us.

-A few seconds after the photo above, pffttt...
-The tiny octopus flattened itself like a chewing gum to run as far as possible on the sand, intimidated by our bubbles and my flash!
+A few seconds after the above picture, pffttt...
+The tiny octopus flattened out like a gum to run as far as possible on the sand, intimidated by our bubbles and my flash!

 Small creatures